|

 main builder, Rick Ortiz, and

-Vitale/Horowitz, he
+Vitale/Horowitz, he was never

-never interviewed by police, the
+interviewed by police, the

 prosecutor, or the defense until

-Spring of 2011 when he came
+the Spring of 2011 when he came

 forward.
 There was a

-plethora of
+plethora of construction crews

-workers at the site, yet there
+and, hence workers at the site,

-was very
+yet there was very little

-little testimony regarding who
+testimony regarding who was or

-was or wasn't there for the past
+wasn't there for the past few

 months.
 There was a lawsuit